alpacahq/samplealgo01/tutorial.md

 You can take a look at the
 [Pipfile](./Pipfile) file in this directory but all we need is to install the `alpaca-trade-api` package which comes with `pandas`.
-If you prefer running backtesting in Jupyter notebook environment, install `jupyter` and `matplotlib` by
+If you prefer running backtesting in a Jupyter notebook environment, install `jupyter` and `matplotlib` by

 ```